Coming to America: Reception

 Coming To America received positive reviews upon release.

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on 16 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Sheila Benson in the Los Angeles Times called it a "hollow and wearying Eddie Murphy fairy tale" and bemoans, "That an Eddie Murphy movie would come to this."
 Vincent Canby in The New York Times was also critical of the writing, calling it a "possibly funny idea" but suggesting the screenplay had escaped before it was ready.
 Canby viewed the film as essentially a romantic comedy but said the romantic elements fell flat, and the film instead goes for broad slapstick.
 Kathleen Carroll of the New York Daily News called the film "an adorably amusing upscale fairy tale, an endearingly romantic comedy which has all the fabulous fake opulence of an old-fashioned Hollywood musical as well as the traditionally sappy happy ending."
 Siskel & Ebert had mixed opinions on the film.
-Siskel enjoyed the acting from Murphy and Hall but Ebert was disappointed that Murphy did not bring his usual more lively performance, and Ebert was also critical of the unoriginal script.
+Gene Siskel enjoyed the acting from Murphy and Arsenio Hall but Roger Ebert was disappointed that Murphy did not bring his usual more lively performance and was critical of the unoriginal script.
 Siskel, in print, reviewed the film more enthusiastically, giving it three and a half stars out of four, and describing it as "a sweet, oft-told story", adding that "Murphy and Hall add a number of very sharp supporting roles hidden by makeup to add spice to the general level of gentleness."
 However, in 2016, in an interview for the Los Angeles Times, Eddie Murphy made a comment regarding the negative reviews of his work, saying: "Oh, they have no effect on me at all.
 I haven’t read a review in, easily, 20, 25 years.
 I used to.
-I remember when “Coming to America” came out, Siskel and Ebert gave it two thumbs way down, saying it sucked.
-Then 10, 15 years later, I remember seeing them do a retrospective and they were both, “The classic ‘Coming to America’ blah blah blah.’
+I remember when Coming to America came out, Siskel and Ebert gave it two thumbs way down, saying it sucked.
+Then 10, 15 years later, I remember seeing them do a retrospective and they were both, “The classic Coming to America blah blah blah.’
 The shelf life of movies changes over the years."

 Awards

-The film was nominated for two Oscars: Best Costume Design for Deborah Nadoolman Landis and Best Makeup for Rick Baker, who designed the makeup effects for both Murphy's and Arsenio Hall's multiple supporting characters.
+At the 61st Academy Awards, the film was nominated for Best Costume Design for Deborah Nadoolman Landis and Best Makeup for Rick Baker, who designed the makeup effects for both Murphy's and Hall's multiple supporting characters.

+The film won the NAACP Image Award for Outstanding Motion Picture and Arsenio Hall won the NAACP Image Award for Outstanding Supporting Actor in a Motion Picture.